BoomaNation/Booma.Library/README.md

 ##Licensing

-This project is licensed under the MIT license with the additional requirement of adding the GladLive splashscreen to your product.
+This project is licensed under the GPL license which will be actively enforced.